 Import a list of your catalogue items into Simpro Premium in a generic format.

-You can also import supplier-specific catalogues that have been especially formatted for simPRO.
+You can also import supplier-specific catalogues that have been especially formatted for Simpro Premium.
 Contact your local branch or log in to a supplier's website to see if they have a supplier-specific catalogue.

 There are three types of imports you can perform with a generic catalogue:

-Compares the part numbers of items from the new price file with those in the existing catalogue.
-If a part number in the new price file is not found in the catalogue, a new item entry is created in the catalogue in a group and subgroup defined by the new price file.
+Compares the part numbers of items in the import file with those in the existing catalogue.
+If a part number in the import file is not found in the Simpro Premium catalogue, a new item is created within the group and subgroup defined in the import file.

 If you are updating your catalogue with your default supplier, trade prices are also updated.
 This option is useful if you wish to build up your catalogue to include all products from additional suppliers.

 |Update Only||Compares the part numbers of items from the price file with those in the existing catalogue but ignores additional items in the new price file.
 If you are updating your catalogue with your default supplier, trade prices are also updated.|